bendr/bender/spec/processing-model.md

 components when their data changes.

-The runtime maintains an *environment*, which keeps track of loaded components and external resources, which should both be loaded only once.
+The runtime maintains an *environment*, which keeps track of loaded components and external resources, as they should both be loaded only once.
-In a DOM-based runtime, the environment is hosted by a document, and renders components in an element node of this document.
+In a DOM-based runtime, the environment is hosted by a DOM document, and renders components in an element node of this document.

+The environment manages a *render tree* (more acurately, a forest; but it is simpler to consider a single tree without any loss of generality) and a *watch graph*.
+The render tree represents the output of the views of the component that is to be displayed by the runtime, while the watch graph is the internal representation of the watches of all the rendered components.

-The steps of rendering a component *C* in the environment *E* in an element node *N* are:
+A component *C* is rendered in the environment *E* in the following manner:

-1. render the links of *C*;
+1. the links of *C* are rendered;
+2. *C* sends a **!will-render** event;
+3. the properties of *C* are rendered into the watch graph *E*;
-2. render the view of *C*;
+4. the view of *C* and its child components are rendered into the render tree of *C*;
+5. the watches of *C* and its child components are rendered into the watch graph of *E*;
+6. *C* sends a **!did-render** event;
-3. render the watches of *C*;
+7. the properties of *C* are initialized;
-4. send a `!rendered` event notification;
+8. *C* sends an **!init** event;
-5. render the properties of *C*.
+9. the properties of the child components of *C* are initialized;
+10. *C* sends a **!ready** event.
+11. Lastly, if *C* is a top-level component, its render tree is added to the target, as well as the render tree of *E*; then *C* and its child components each send a **!display** event.

+These steps mean that the render tree and watch graph are built *bottom-up*, while the properties of the components are initialized *top-down*.

 ### Links rendering

-If *C* has a prototype *P*, then the links of the prototype *P* are rendered.
+If *C* has a prototype *P*, then the links of the prototype *P* are rendered first.
 Then, for every link *L* of *C*:

 * if the link was already loaded in *E*, do nothing;